-This 20th session will consist of seven committees.
-The expert-level committees are the Security Council and Foreign Ministers Summit, which are simultaneously also our two Crisis committees.
-Furthermore, as intermediate committees the Arctic Council, the Economic and Social Council (ECOSOC) and the Commission on Crime Prevention and Criminal Justice (CCPCJ).
-For our beginners, we will simulate the International Atomic Energy Agency (IAEA) and the General Assembly.
+This 21st session will consist of six committees.
+The expert-level committees are the Security Council (SC) and the North Atlantic Treaty Organization (NATO), which is simultaneously the crisis committee.
+Furthermore, as intermediate committees the African Union (AU) and the Commission on the Status of Women (CSW).
+For our beginners, we will simulate the Human Rights Council (HRC) and the General Assembly (GA).

-Next to this, there will be four Non-Governmental Organizations, namely Human Rights Watch, Doctors without Borders, Greenpeace International and International Work Group for Indigenous Affairs.
+Next to this, there will be four Non-Governmental Organizations, namely the CyberPeace Institute, Freedom House, Greenpeace, and Human Rights Watch.

-Finally, MainMUN will also host a press corps, with Al Jazeera, BBC, and Fox News.
-MainMUN 2024 will be a crisis-orientated conference.
+Finally, MainMUN will also host a press corps, with the BBC, Xinhua and the Panafrican News Agency.
+MainMUN 2025 will be a crisis-orientated conference.
 This means that one or several committees may be faced with a big international crisis at any time.
 Depending on the committee, the delegates will have the opportunity to act as a whole and within the jurisdiction to solve this crisis.
 Further explanation will be given at the time.
 Throughout the conference, the time will be frozen, and the MainMUN team will instead apply an alternative timeline.
 This means that events which have taken place right up to the conference might be considered.
 However, most events taking place during the conference will not, unless they have been brought forward by the crisis team.